I’ve got some time between classes; where can I hang out?

 Where can I park?

 Bryan has two commuter lots.
-You can park in the parking lot located between Mercer Hall and the Rankin Center in any spot not marked "Staff."
+You can park in the parking lot located between Mercer Hall and the Rankin Center in any spot not marked “Staff.”
 Also, you can park in the upper and lower-level lots in front of Latimer Student Center.
-You can find a parking map here.
+These lots are visible on our Campus Map.

 Am I permitted to have parking decals for more than one vehicle?